-- A newly organized limited liability company wholly owned by Triangle Capital Corporation will merge with the Fund, which will survive the merger, retain its SBIC license, continue to hold its existing investments and make new investments with the proceeds of the offering. - Triangle Mezzanine LLC, the general partner of the Fund, will merge with a newly organized, wholly owned limited liability company subsidiary of Triangle Capital Corporation.
-The subsidiary will survive the merger and operate as the general partner of the Fund.
+- Triangle Capital Corporation will acquire 100% of the limited partnership interests in the Existing Fund, which will become Triangle Capital Corporation's wholly owned subsidiary, retain its SBIC license, continue to hold its existing investments and make new investments with the proceeds of the offering. - Triangle Capital Corporation will acquire 100% of the equity interests in Triangle Mezzanine LLC, the general partner of the Existing Fund.